davish/davi.sh/src/pages/blog/2022/12/obsidian-api-mock.md

 Adding an assertion for metadata to each test only took a copy-paste and five or so keypresses!

-The code for this is still on an in-progress branch in Obsidian Full Calendar, but I think it would be generally usable for other plugins, so I might split it out into a separate package.
+The code for this is still on an [in-progress branch](https://github.com/davish/obsidian-full-calendar/tree/feature/cache/src/test_helpers) in Obsidian Full Calendar, but I think it would be generally usable for other plugins, so I might split it out into a separate package in the future.